codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-5.md

 ## Major Features ##

-1. Project documentation on docs.codeporting.com was actualized and improved.
+1. Project documentation on docs.codeporting.com was updated and improved.
-1. `OrderByDescending()` LINQ call was supported.
+1. The `OrderByDescending()` LINQ call was supported.

 ## Minor fixes ##

 1. The code generated for the 'switch' statement was simplified.
-1. The structure of target cmake files included into release packages was optimized.
+1. The structure of the target cmake files included into release packages was optimized.
-1. `Path::GetRandomFileName()` method returning same names on consequent calls was fixed.
+1. The `Path::GetRandomFileName()` method returning the same name on consequent calls was fixed.
-1. `StreamWriter` class incorrectly disposing inner stream in the destructor was fixed.
+1. The `StreamWriter` class incorrectly disposing the inner stream in the destructor was fixed.
-1. Porter no longer generates unneeded default constructors for exception classes.
+1. The porter no longer generates unneeded default constructors for exception classes.
-1. Performance of BinaryReader class was improved.
+1. Performance of the `BinaryReader` class was improved.

 Please consult respective sections of our wiki for more information.